ALEKS Chemistry Prep Course

 Why Must I Take the CPC?

-We want you to succeed in CHEM 1111!
-CHEM 1111 faculty assume that if you enroll, you have a strong background in mathematics and some fundamentals of chemistry so that you can keep pace with the course.
+We want you to succeed in CHEM 1111 and CHEM 1113!
+CHEM 1111/13 faculty assume that if you enroll, you have a strong background in mathematics and some fundamentals of chemistry so that you can keep pace with the course.
 College chemistry is taught at a faster pace than high school science classes.
-Having a solid foundation prior to enrolling in CHEM 1111 will ease the transition from high school to college.
+Having a solid foundation prior to enrolling in CHEM 1111 or CHEM 1113 will ease the transition from high school to college.
 The CPC topics are chosen by our faculty to help you evaluate your current understanding and to help you learn at your own pace so that you are prepared for the course.

-We understand that you want to enroll in CHEM 1111 to fulfill graduation requirements and/or pre-health requirements.
-CHEM 1111 is the first course in a series of college chemistry courses many of you will likely take, and we want you to be academically prepared to excel in those courses.
+We understand that you want to enroll in CHEM 1111 or CHEM 1113 to fulfill graduation requirements and/or pre-health requirements.
+CHEM 1111 or CHEM 1113 might be the first course in a series of college chemistry courses many of you will likely take, and we want you to be academically prepared to excel in those courses.
 The first step is to complete the CPC in a manner that accurately reflects your growing knowledge and deepening understandings.
 Therefore, our recommendation is to take as much time as you need to complete the CPC without any resources other than those provided in the CPC.
-The CPC is not something to rush through so you can register for CHEM1111.
+The CPC is not something to rush through so you can register for CHEM 1111 or CHEM 1113.
 We have found that students who are able to do the problems without notes and without following worked examples are much more successful in the course and they retain their knowledge and understandings longer than students who take shortcuts to complete the work quickly.
 Invest in yourself by investing the time required for you to learn the topics in the CPC.

 CHEM Course Eligibility

-You may continue working on the ALEKS Chemistry Prep Course and register if space permits until August 6, 2024 at 11:59 PM ET, at which time you will need a minimum score of 100 to be eligible to register for an open seat providing you follow all add/drop deadlines and restrictions.
+You may continue working on the ALEKS Chemistry Prep Course and register if space permits until the 6th of the month in which classes begin at 11:59 PM ET, at which time you will need a minimum score of 100 to be eligible to register for an open seat providing you follow all add/drop deadlines and restrictions.
+For fall classes you have until August 6th.
+For spring classes you have until December 18.

 FAQ

-We want you to succeed in CHEM 1111!
+We want you to succeed in CHEM 1111 and CHEM 1113!
 The instructors assume that all students have a good background in mathematics and some fundamentals of chemistry, so the course is taught at a relatively fast pace.
-The CPC will assess your background knowledge and tutor you in those areas needed for success in CHEM 1111.
+The CPC will assess your background knowledge and tutor you in those areas needed for success in CHEM 1111 and CHEM 1113.

 The CPC is available online on the ALEKS website.
 You will have to login using your GW UserID and password.
 There is no special code required.
 If you do not get in using your GW User ID and password, then check the dates.
 The CPC may have not yet opened for the period in which you would like to take it.